seraphimseraphina/stonetop-srd/book_one/getting-started.md

 - Who or what did you leave behind?
 - Who here knows about your past?

+* * *

 **The Prodigal Returned**
 - Why did you leave?
 How long ago?
 - Where did you go first?
 Why?
 - Where were you the longest?
 - What brought you home?
 When?
 - What has changed most while you were away?

+* * *
+**The Heavy**
+* * *

+**Sheriff**
+- Is this a formal position, or just something everyone agrees on?
+- How long have you acted as sheriff?
+- Who, if anyone, did this job before you?
+- Just where exactly did you learn how to fight so well?

+* * *

+**Blood-soaked Past**
+- How did you earn your grim reputation?
+- What did people used to call you, back in your dark bloody days?
+- What prompted you to put all that behind you?
+When did that happen?
+- Who here knows about your past?
+- Who have you, personally, lost to violence?

+* * *

+**Storm-marked**
+- When did the marks manifest?
+How?
+- Are they a symbol of your strength, speed, and courage?
+Or the source?
+- Are the marks a blessing?
+Or a curse?
+- How do folks in Stonetop generally treat you?

+* * *
+**The Judge**
+* * *

+**Legacy**
+- How long have you been the Judge?
+How long before that were you the apprentice?
+- Who was the Judge before you?
+Are they still alive?
+- How were you chosen as the prior Judge’s apprentice?
+- What is the symbol of your authority (hammer, shield, or helm)?
+Where does the Chronicle say it came from?

+* * *

+**Missionary**
+- Where are you from, originally?
+Where did you do your apprenticeship?
+- How were you chosen as an apprentice?
+- How long were you an apprentice?
+How long have you been a full Judge?
+- Of the Judges in the other steadings (Devin, Haeris, etc.)...
+...which was your mentor?
+...which was a fellow apprentice?
+...which is reliable but inflexible?
+...which is clever but ambitious?
+...which lacks the necessary mettle?
+- When did you arrive in Stonetop?
+How were you received?
+- Was there a prior Judge in Stonetop, or are you the first?
+- What is the symbol of your authority (hammer, shield, or helm)?
+Was it bestowed by your order, or did you find it?

+* * *

+**Prophet**
+- How did Aratis call you to her service?
+- What is the symbol of your authority (hammer, shield, or helm)?
+Where and how did you acquire it?
+- How did you establish yourself as Stonetop’s Judge?
 [back to index](#index)